robolivares/tennis_brackets/README.md

 This project is a modern, fully-featured platform for running real-time tennis tournament bracket sweepstakes.
 It uses a web-based interface for both participants and administrators, with a serverless backend powered by Firebase for data storage and automated, real-time score calculation.

-The old manual Python scripts have been deprecated in favor of this more robust and user-friendly system.

 ## Core Features

 * **Real-Time Updates:** Scores and leaderboards update automatically for all users the moment an admin submits a new match result.